syncfusion-content/javascript-docs/js/PivotChart/Getting-Started.md

 {% endhighlight %}

-Now, OlapChart is rendered with Customer Count over a period of fiscal years across different customer geographic locations.
+Now, PivotChart is rendered with Customer Count over a period of fiscal years across different customer geographic locations.

-{% include image.html url="/js/OlapChart/Getting-Started_images/Getting-Started_img9.png"%}
+{% include image.html url="/js/PivotChart/Getting-Started_images/Getting-Started_img9.png"%}

 ###WCF
-This section demonstrates the utilization of WCF service as endpoint binding OLAP datasource to a simple OlapChart.
-For more details on this topic, [click here](http://help.syncfusion.com/js/olapchart/data-binding#wcf).
+This section demonstrates the utilization of WCF service as endpoint binding OLAP datasource to a simple PivotChart.
+For more details on this topic, [click here](http://help.syncfusion.com/js/PivotChart/data-binding#wcf).